binsync/binsync/README.md

 ```

 #### FIX:
-Restart IDA and reconnect to that same user.
+Restart IDA and reconnect to that same user, hopefully.